timsuchanek/lycheeJS/README.md

+### Work-in-progress features for next minor release v0.8.3

+- Debugger integration to Dashboard
+- html-webgl platform finalization (webgl2d refactor)
+- html-cordova platform finalization
+- Game Boilerplate needs broadcast demo *Touch to create random Highscore*
+- Automatized APIdoc generation
+- Automatized Fuzz test suite

-# lycheeJS (v0.7)
+# lycheeJS (v0.8.2)

-lycheeJS is a JavaScript Game library that offers a complete solution for prototyping and deployment of HTML5 Canvas, WebGL or native OpenGL(ES) based games inside the Web Browser or native environments.
+lycheeJS is a JavaScript Game library that offers a complete solution for prototyping and deployment of HTML5 Canvas, WebGL or native OpenGL(ES) or libSDL2 based games inside the Web Browser or native runtimes.

 The development process is optimized for Google Chrome and its developer tools.